Democratic Revolutionary Party: Navarro and the new PRD

 Starting in late 2012 the PRD began the democratic process of renovating all of their internal political structures, from delegates to executive committee members.

 In a fiery and passionate speech in March 2012, Juan Carlos Navarro called for all members to join him and his Ola Azul movement in forming a new PRD to ensure the party's victory in the 2014 elections.
 In August 2012, the 4,200 delegates of the National Congress convened to elect a new executive committee; the result was a decisive victory by Navarro and the Ola Azul movement, which won all 10 seats of the executive committee, with Navarro elected secretary-general.
 This was the first time in the party's history that one candidate was able to win all seats of the executive committee.

 Primaries were held in March 2013, with 17 candidates taking part in the process.
 Juan Carlos Navarro won 95% of the vote and was elected as the party's presidential candidate for the 2014 general election.

 The 2014 general election saw former vice-president and Panameñista Party candidate Juan Carlos Varela elected President with 39% of the vote.
 Juan Carlos Navarro and the PRD came a distant third in the general election, this is considered the worst election result in the history of the party.
 As a result of this, Navarro resigned his post as secretary-general, quickly followed by 4 other members.

 A new election was held in order to fill the five vacant spots in the Executive Committee and San Francisco Councilman Carlos Perez Herrera was elected as secretary general.
+It won the 2019 election with its fielded candidate Laurentino Cortizo becoming president in a close race.